Apiness/laravel-transformers/README.md

-# Transformer
+# Laravel Transformers

 [![Build Status](https://travis-ci.org/Apiness/laravel-transformers.svg?branch=master)](https://travis-ci.org/Apiness/laravel-transformers)

-Transformer is a presentation layer for transforming data output when building an API.
+This package is a presentation layer for transforming data output when building an API.

+## Requirements

+- PHP 5.6+
+- Laravel 5.2+

 ## Installation

-In your file `composer.json`, add the repository and the requirement
+Pull this package in through Composer, by updating the `composer.json` as follows:

 ```
 {